 A Solid Growth Strategy: Q&A With Pembroke’s Cory Saunders

-“With a global portfolio of 8.6 million square feet, and recent office developments and repositionings across six markets, Pembroke has leveraged its expertise in community management services, activation and programming to bring added benefits to D.C. tenants,” Saunders told Commercial Observer.
+“With a global portfolio of 8.6 million square feet and recent office developments and repositionings across six markets, [Pembroke has] leveraged its expertise in community management services, activation and programming to bring added benefits to D.C. tenants,” according to a prepared company statement.

 In November, Pembroke opened its reimagined 1801 Pennsylvania Avenue, complete with an elevated, boutique environment and amenities designed around the needs of the current workforce.
-A hospitality-inspired lobby with social lounge and coffee bar is available to tenants and guests for both social interaction and collaborative work.
+The lobby features social lounge and a coffee bar to spark collaboration amongst tenants and guests.

 CO spoke to Saunders about renovations within Pembroke’s portfolio, fundamentals in the D.C. market, and the importance of amenities ranging from rooftops to nap pods.